 This inclusive summer program is designed for persons with disabilities for a time to explore, engage, and experience nature's beauty.
 Registration is required.
 20 participants per class.
 For more information and to register please contact Leanne Pressley at 336-727-2431 or firstname.lastname@example.org

 Line dancing class for EVERYONE.
 Call Brandii Little at 336-727-2975 or email@example.com for more information.

-One on One Computer Assistance
+One on One Computer Assistance (Year Round, No Fee)

 One-on-one computer assistance to individuals of any age.
-We will assist you in the following areas: resume building, job appluiations, social networking, or learning basic computer skills, and more.
-To find out more information contact Markee Daye at firstname.lastname@example.org or 336-727-2315
+We will assist you in the following areas: resume building, job applications, social networking, or learning basic computer skills, and more.
+To find out more information contact Markee Daye at email@example.com or 336-727-2315

-Special Population's Clubs
+Special Populations Clubs

-Stroke & Hope group (S&H Group)
+Stroke & Hope Group (S&H Group)

 Programs for the Blind